Matthew Aimers, Who Allegedly Groped Waitress At His Wedding Reception, Appears In Court With Wife By His Side

 — Jim Melwert (@JMelwert) April 11, 2019

-Matthew Aimers maintains his innocence for the wedding reception charges.
+Aimers maintains his innocence for the wedding reception charges.